 The next lemma is an adaptation of \cite[Lemma 9.69]{Be}, where we only state the effect of the canonical variation on formulas which appear in Lemma \ref{formulas1}.

-\begin{lemma} Given a Riemannian submersion with fibre metric $\hat{g},$ we scale in fibre directions by $t>0,$ that is, we take the new fibre metric to be $t\hat{g},$ but leave the base metric and horizontal distribution unchanged.
-Denoting quantities for the rescaled metric with a superscript $t$, and using the same vector notation as in the previous Lemma, the following formulas hold.
+\begin{Lemma} Given a Riemannian submersion with fibre metric $\hat{g}$, we scale in fibre directions by $t>0$, that is, we take the new fibre metric to be $t\hat{g}$, but leave the base metric and horizontal distribution unchanged.
+Denoting quantities for the rescaled metric with a superscript $t$, and using the same vector notation as in Lemma~$\ref{formulas1}$, the following formulas hold:

-\end{lemma}
+\end{Lemma}

-It follows easily from the Koszul formula, for example, that scaling a metric has no effect on the covariant derivative of fixed vector fields.
-Therefore given vector fields $A,B,C$, we see immediately that $R(A,B)C$ is unaffected by scaling the metric.
-In the case of arbitrary vertical vector fields $U,V,W,W'$ we then have Similarly, for horizontal directions we have Combining these observations with the formulas in Lemma \ref{formulas2}, we easily deduce how the formulas in Lemma \ref{formulas1} transform under the canonical variation:
+It can be deduced from the Koszul formula, for example, that scaling a metric $g$ by a constant factor, i.e., replacing $g$ by $t\cdot g$ for $t>0$, leaves the Levi-Civita connection unchanged.
+Therefore given vectors $U$, $V$, $W$, we see immediately that $R(U,V)W$ is unaffected by scaling the metric as well.
+Hence, in the case of arbitrary vertical vectors $U$, $V$, $W$, $W'$, we then have